wildfly/quickstart/helloworld-rs/README.md

 All you need to build this project is Java 7.0 (Java SDK 1.7) or better, Maven 3.1 or better.

-The application this project produces is designed to be run on JBoss WildFly.
+The application this project produces is designed to be run on WildFly.

 Configure Maven